DataWorks-NC/durham-quality-of-life-data/meta/en/mREVAL.md

 How have values changed in your neighborhood?
 Are your neighbors having difficulty keeping up with costs?

 ### About the Data
-Data here show the median rate of tax value change for each residential parcel in the census area.
+Data here show the median rate of tax value change for each (non-vacant) residential parcel in the census area.
 Half the residential properties in each census area changed at a rate higher than that shown and half at a rate lower than that shown.

+For this metric, we do not include vacant residential properties or apartment buildings in the calculation.
+Tax value change is only counted for parcels which were residential both before and after the revaluation.

+Tract-level data is only available for 2025.

 Source: Durham County Tax Administration